Dancing at Bates.

 There are many ways to dance at Bates.
 You can be in clubs and perform in student pieces without taking academic credits in dance but the richer experience is to mix the technique, creative process, and the cultural context curriculum with many different kinds of performing opportunities.

 Below is a list of the courses we offer this Fall.
 Please do consult with the dance faculty if you have questions – Carol Dilley email@example.com or Brian J Evans firstname.lastname@example.org.
 Finding the right entry points and appropriately leveled classes and opportunities will get you the best start in dance in your first semester.

 COURSES IN DANCE

-There are also a number of dance clubs, which will be giving information at the Activities Fair.
-This year we expect to see clubs representing Ballroom, Bollywood, Hip Hop, and many more.
-The international club also presents dance, Sangai Asia puts on a big show, Sankofa presents a big piece each year, Amandla brings guest artists, and the Dance Club and Bates Arts Society are two umbrella arts groups that do their best to coordinate efforts and make opportunities.
+There are also a number of dance clubs at Bates.
+This year we expect to see clubs representing Ballroom, Bollywood, 2 B.E.A.T.S.
+(Hip-Hop), various cultural and popular dance forms around the world.
+The international club also presents dance performances, Sangai Asia, Sankofa, Mosaic and Africana create a themed show each year, and the Dance Club and Bates Arts Society are two umbrella arts groups that help to coordinate efforts and create opportunities.
 For more information about dance-related clubs on campus, click here.

 We look forward to having you join our dance community.

 Carol Dilley – Director of Dance, Professor email@example.com